mascaldotfr/CoRT/UPDATING.md

 your edited `trainerdata.json`.
 Its usage is explained in the pack's README, and is the **heavily recommended method**.

-### Making the new version available on the website
+### Making the new version available on the website once the new version is live

+Copy the beta folder to `data/trainer/1.x.x` according to the new version number.

 Update the array containing all available versions in `js/trainer.js` with the newest version last.

+That's it.